Overview

 When the log collection is enabled for the TKE Serverless cluster, the log information is collected and output to the specified consumer end in JSON format with Kubernetes metadata attached, including the label of the Pod to which the container belongs, annotation, etc. The specific directions are as follows:

-On the cluster management page, click the ID of the target Serverless cluster to enter the cluster details page.
+1. Log in to the TKE console and click Cluster in the left sidebar.
+2. On the cluster management page, click the ID of the target Serverless cluster to enter the cluster details page.

 CLS currently only supports log collection and reporting for intra-region container clusters.